I was honored to take part in a recently-released eBook entitled:

 Once an app is installed, it can be used for any geographical construct.
 Instead of just fencing competitors, organizations can also fence complementary uses.
-1-800-Flowers geofenced jewelry stores that were close in proximity to their flower stores, based on the idea that people shopping for jewelry might be in the market for flowers also.
+1-800-Flowers geofenced jewelry stores (link no longer available) that were close in proximity to their flower stores, based on the idea that people shopping for jewelry might be in the market for flowers also.
 Shoppers near the targeted jewelry stores received a coupon for a flower bouquet.

 As if organizations did not have enough data to sift through already, geofencing adds another layer onto the mass of mobile and location data being generated by customers already.
 Analyzing data from geofencing campaigns, American Eagle was able to pin down purchase interest based on time of day and location and to find that “location-relevant messages sent at the most opportune time in a consumer’s day drove purchase behavior as high as 65 percent.”
 Geofencing data has the potential to be highly actionable data.

 Geofencing has the potential to provide opportunities for generating customer-feedback in real time.
 Brief surveys or other feedback mechanisms can be delivered to in-store customers while they shop, giving organizations the opportunity to generate instantaneous feedback and to quickly address service issues while they are still in their early stages.